What Is the Male-to-Female Ratio in Colombia?

 Your Call

-There is no alimony payment after divorce in Colombia.
-Normally the courts provide only the splitting of assets attained during the marriage.
-And while they do have similar provision in Colombia for asset protection, such agreements are very unusual and most Colombian women will not be familiar with such agreements.
-If you choose to have a prenuptial agreement, you should hire a family lawyer in your home state to cover you for the conditions of having a foreign bride.
-Such provisions should include having her select a U.S. attorney who is fluent in her first language, having a court approved translator translate the agreement into her language, and leaving sufficient time for your foreign fiancée to contemplate her decision before the marriage date.
-You are not likely to receive any resistance or concerns from Colombian women if you ask for a prenuptial agreement.
-I suggest you consider this topic before you get serious with any one woman.
-Once you have a girlfriend, you should discuss this topic with her in more detail.
-If you require a prenuptial agreement, start the process with your lawyer; do not wait until she arrives in the United States.
-If there is a possibility you may have assets in the future in Colombia, you may want to consider a prenuptial agreement in Colombia prior to marriage in the United States.
-Colombia allows the protection of assets bought during the marriage by the person who bought it so that it does not become part of community assets.
+There is no alimony after divorce in Colombia.
+Normally, the court only divides the assets acquired during the marriage.
+Although Colombian law does allow certain forms of asset protection, these agreements are rare in everyday life and most Colombian women will not be familiar with them.
+If you decide you want a prenuptial agreement, you should hire a family lawyer in your home state who understands the issues involved in marrying a foreign bride.
+Proper preparation should include having her choose her own U.S. attorney who speaks her first language, having a court-approved translator translate the agreement into her language, and giving your foreign fiancée plenty of time to read and consider the agreement well before the wedding date.
+You are unlikely to face serious resistance from a Colombian woman if you request a prenuptial agreement, especially if you present it calmly and fairly.
+It is smarter to think about this before you become serious with one woman.
+Once you have a girlfriend, you can discuss the subject with her in more detail.
+If you require a prenuptial agreement, start the process with your lawyer early; do not wait until she arrives in the United States.
+If there is any realistic chance that you will acquire assets in Colombia in the future, you may also want to explore a Colombian prenuptial style agreement before a civil marriage in the United States.
+Colombian law allows assets purchased during the marriage to be kept as individually owned by the person who bought them, so that they do not become part of the community property.

 What About Immigration?